faizalrf/documentation/end-to-end-ssl.md

 1 row in set (0.000 sec)
 ```

 We can see the replicaiton is now running and the Node2 database has become a replica with it's GTID pos already caught up to `0-1000-2` GTID.
-The SSL Certs are also visible in the slave status confirming that the connection between the two MariaDB nodes is encrypted.
+The TLS Certs are also visible in the slave status confirming that the connection between the two MariaDB nodes is encrypted.

 ## Set up MaxScale